madhava5012001/Invoice_extractor_LLM/README.md

 Contributions to the project are welcome!
 If you have any suggestions, bug reports, or feature requests, please feel free to submit them via GitHub issues or make a pull request with your proposed changes.

-License:

-This project is licensed under the [License Name].
-See the LICENSE file for more details.

 Acknowledgments: